 Start a Chapter

 Phi Theta Kappa Honor Society has been recognizing and encouraging excellence among community colleges since it was founded in 1918.
-Today, the Society is the largest honor society in higher education with more than 2.5 million members and 1,275 chapters located in 50 states, U.S. territories, British Virgin Islands, Canada, Germany and the Republic of Palau.
+Today, the Society is the largest honor society in higher education with nearly 3 million members and 1,285 chapters located in 50 states, U.S. territories, British Virgin Islands, Canada, Germany and the Republic of Palau.
 The recognition and scholarship opportunities that Phi Theta Kappa brings to an institution, its faculty advisors and most importantly to its student members are unparalleled by any other student organization.

 Frequently Asked Questions

 Qualifying institutions pay a nonrefundable, one-time chartering fee of $500 (U.S. dollars).
 The purpose of this fee is to cover expenses such as communication, mailings, materials and travel costs incurred in the chartering process.

 The entire chartering process usually takes about one college term to complete.
 Your chapter works directly with a Phi Theta Kappa contact to complete the process according to your schedule.
 In order to officially become a chapter of Phi Theta Kappa and gain full rights of benefits for your members, colleges must complete all phases.